-- Women generally manage domestic water, and an essential ingredient of community participation is to improve women's involvement in the democratic decision-making process. - ii) Since women are the principal beneficiaries of this programme and are pivot around which sustainability is evolved, it is of critical importance that women are involved at all the stages of planning, implementation and management of rural water supply schemes. - iii) Women's associations could provide a strong framework for community participation. - iv) At least 30% of handpump mistries under various skill development programmes and other training schemes should be women of the local areas/ habitations as they can take better care of the operation and maintenance of the handpumps than others. - v) There should be women caretakers for handpumps in the habitations. - vi) Certificate about satisfactory completion of the schemes may be obtained from women groups in the habitations. - vii) Prominent women from the habitation should be represented in the Village Water& Sanitation Committees/ Pani Samitis. - viii) Each scheme/ project for rural water supply should mention the extent of the involvement of women.
+- Women generally manage domestic water, and an essential ingredient of community participation is to improve women's involvement in the democratic decisionmaking process. - Since women are the principal beneficiaries of this programme and are pivot around which sustainability is evolved, it is of critical importance that women are involved at all the stages of planning, implementation and management of rural water supply schemes. - Women's associations could provide a strong framework for community participation. - At least 30% of handpump mistries under various skill development programmes and other training schemes should be women of the local areas/habitations as they can take better care of the operation and maintenance of the handpumps than others. - There should be women caretakers for handpumps in the habitations. - Certificate about satisfactory completion of the schemes may be obtained from women groups in the habitations. - Prominent women from the habitation should be represented in the Village Water and Sanitation Committees/Pani Samitis and should constitute atleast 50% of the committee. - Each scheme/project for rural water supply should mention the extent of the involvement of women.